9 Best GummySearch Alternatives for Reddit Marketing [2026]

 If Reddit is an audience research channel — you're using it to understand your market — then SubredditSignals is your best bet, though you may need to supplement it with manual subreddit browsing.
 The gap GummySearch left in pure research is real, and no single tool has fully filled it.

-If Reddit is a growth channel — you're actively engaging in conversations to drive awareness, build trust, and generate pipeline — then you need something that understands intent and context, not just keywords.
+If Reddit is a growth channel — you're actively engaging in conversations to drive awareness, build trust, and generate pipeline — then you want your agent searching Reddit by meaning, not just matching keywords.
 That's a fundamentally different category than what GummySearch offered, and it's where Prowlo operates.
-Intent scoring, risk analysis, and engagement briefs are the table stakes for doing this safely in 2026.
+Semantic search over a Dataset and MCP-native delivery to your agent are the table stakes for doing this well in 2026 — the agent does the qualifying.

 If you need multi-platform monitoring — Reddit is just one of many channels you track — then Brand24 or Mention will fold Reddit into your existing listening workflow, though you'll sacrifice Reddit-specific depth.